ropitz/dataarc-demo/docs/dataarc-tool-help.rst

 .. note::  Note: The data displayed in the other visualization graphs (map and concepts) will be updated based on the temporal filter and the new results subset.

-Spatial Filter: How do I use the maps to create a spatial filter?
+Spatial Filter: How do I create a spatial filter?
 ===================================================================

 Much like the timeline, the dataARC map interface is meant to rapidly convey data availability and richness across the multiple countries and island groups that make up the North Atlantic.